MixtarMaster/GetMeMyHomework/README.md

 ## Contributing

 Pull requests are welcome, if you have anything you think could be added.
+Please use the prettier format settings.

 ### Contributors